marmelab/react-admin/docs/List.md

 ## `unauthorized`

-The component to display when users don't have access to the list:
+The component to display when users don't have access to the list view (see [Access Control](./AccessControl.md)).

+By default, `<List>` displays a warning message ("You are not authorized to access this page.") that you can customize using the `ra.message.unauthorized` translation key.

+You can also pass a custom component to the `unauthorized` prop.
+For instance, to display a message with a link to contact the administrator:

 ```tsx
 import { CreateButton, List } from 'react-admin';